paruljai/python-technical-test/README.md

-java-technical-test
+python-technical-test
 ===================

-Java programming questions.
+Python programming questions.

 ## Instructions

-1. Clone this git repository which contains a number of Java source files and open as a project in your editor of choice.
+1. Clone this git repository which contains a number of Python source files and open as a project in your editor of choice.
 2. Answer the three questions listed below by providing the missing implementations.
 Do NOT use 3rd party libraries.
 3. Provide tests in your preferred style to support your solution.
-You can use common test libraries such as junit and mockito.
+You can use common test libraries such as pytest.
 4. Zip up and email the entire source tree to jobs@solidstategroup.com.

 **Note: Please do NOT spend more than 2 hours on this test.**